 The tablets' larger screen size makes them ideal for consuming video content.
-The Q3 2013 Global Video Index report from Ooyala highlighted that tablet users spent the largest percentage of viewing time watching long-form video of over 60 minutes in length.
+The Q4 2014 Global Video Index report from Ooyala highlighted that tablet users watched long-form video for 70% of the time they spent viewing on their device.
+Tablets also lead in the percentage of time spent watching content from 30-60 minutes long.

-$Ultrabook^{TM}$ devices:
+Ultrabook TM devices:

 UltrabookTM refers to a thin and light laptop that meets the Intel specification of the same name, and is a trademark of Intel Corporation in the U.S. and/or other countries.
 UltrabookTM devices are designed for mobility without compromising performance and battery life.
 They compete with tablets but typically have more computational power, dedicated keyboards and greater connectivity options.
-Current research data from NPD DisplaySearch estimates that UltrabookTM device shipments for 2013 were approximately 26 million, with forecasted growth to approximately 57 million units in 2017.